 Sandhill offers a Family Membership option designed to allow participation by all.

 Sometimes you just don't know until you go.
-Sandhill offers a one day introductory flight membership, so that you can try out the ride of your life.
+Sandhill offers Guest Rides, so that you can try out the ride of your life.
 We also offer several basic membership packages tailored for students, individuals, and families — there's sure to be one right for you.

 Costs are dependent on the type of membership and the amount of flying done during the year.
 New members will pay an initiation fee; all members pay low monthly dues as well as costs for flight activities.
 Membership in the Soaring Society of America is also required, which is handled through the club.

 As the differing scenarios are too varied to present examples here, please see our Schedule of Dues & Fees for a complete list of expenses for membership and flight activities.

 Do you charge fees for member use of gliders?

 Gliders are provided to members at a low hourly rate.
 Rental costs are as little as $20 per hour for our basic sailplanes.